 The HTC One M9 is a good phone, but kind of a lackluster update to last year’s model.
 In particular, the new 20-megapixel rear camera is a bit disappointing.
-In my review, I noticed poor low-light performance, sharpness issues in bright light, and some nasty hot spots and flares on really bright reflective surfaces.
+In my review, I noticed poor low-light performance, sharpness issues in bright light, some nasty hot spots flares on really bright reflective surfaces.

-On the eve of the M9’s arrival in stores on April 10, HTC has released a software update that includes “enhancements to the overall camera experience based on initial feedback from our trial and media users,” though we don’t have any specifics beyond that.
+On the eve of the M9’s arrival in stores on April 10, HTC has released a software update that includes “enhancements to the overall camera experience based on initial feedback from our trial media users,” though we don’t have any specifics beyond that.

-The update will roll out to T-Mobile and AT&T customers in the next week or so—it’s still in final testing.
+The update will roll out to T-Mobile AT&T customers in the next week or so—it’s still in final testing.
 Sprint customers should get it as an over-the-air update starting April 10.
 If you buy the phone on Verizon, the update will already be installed.

 Does it help?

-Here are a couple of photos I took before and after performing the software update on my review unit.
-The comparison shots are unlabeled; see which you think looks better, and then I’ll tell you below which photo is which.
+Here are a couple of photos I took before after performing the software update on my review unit.
+The comparison shots are unlabeled; see which you think looks better, then I’ll tell you below which photo is which.
 Click the images to zoom.

 The story behind the story: HTC’s new flagship phone carries over a lot of what made the One M8 such a great phone last year, but comes with very few improvements.
-The new camera is supposed to be a big improvement over the M8’s 4-megapixel rear camera, but we found it inconsistent and surprisingly bad in low light environments.
+The new camera is supposed to be a big improvement over the M8’s 4-megapixel rear camera, but we found it inconsistent surprisingly bad in low light environments.

-HTC’s not a huge company, and it’s going up against a juggernaut with the simultaneous release of Samsung’s Galaxy S6.
+HTC’s not a huge company, it’s going up against a juggernaut with the simultaneous release of Samsung’s Galaxy S6.
 So, a last-ditch effort to shore up the M9’s weak spot is necessary.